Skip to content

 Biotuff Compostable Bin Liners

-4. Bottled water (bottle made of single use, recycled plastic)
+4. Bottled water (bottle made of single use, recycled plastic) with a lower carbon footprint

 Single use plastic is hard to recycle.
 The production of it just about cancels out the environmental benefits of recycled plastic.
 There are about 300 million tons of plastics produced each year.
 And half of this is for single use items alone.
 There are serious problems associated with its use.
 One is finding these in oceans and killing marine animals in the process.